4ms/stm32mp1-baremetal/examples/shared/fsbl/README.md

 Here is the TODO list:

-  * Add step to initialize I2C, detect if PMIC is present, and configure voltage supplies if so.
+  * Add a step to initialize I2C, detect if PMIC is present, and configure voltage supplies if so.

-  * Add driver for SD Card reading, including converting partition# to sector/block # (see `disk/part_efi.c`)
+  * Add a driver for SD Card reading, including converting partition# to sector/block # (see `disk/part_efi.c`)

-  * Add other driver for EMMC
+  * Add a driver for EMMC

   * Make NOR Flash driver faster by using faster clock speed